Dental sedation is the best way to make sure that your implant will be a success.

 It’s very rare for implants to fail due to rejection or functionality issues.
 This is due to how far the technology in dental implants has advanced over the last few decades.
 However, when an implant fails, the most likely culprits are a misuse of the implant, diseases, and pre-existing medical conditions.

 There are a few situations or conditions that can cause an implant to fail.
 Patients with diabetes or pre-existing medical conditions, like cancer, have an increased risk of implant failure.
 Dental implants must be regularly cleaned through brushing and flossing as the gums and adjacent teeth are still vulnerable.
 Gum disease can negatively impact the dental implant as well.

 Are Dental Implants Painful?

 Generally, the placement of dental implants is done in two stages.
 First, the implants are placed in the jaw.
 They are often left there for three to six months.
 During this time, they lie beneath the surface and bond with the jawbone.
 In the second stage, the doctors uncover these implants and put the artificial teeth on them.
 The whole procedure takes several months.
 This generally does not cause any disturbance in the daily life of patients.

 Dental implants tend to make people squeamish due to the nature of the procedure.
 A slit is made in the gum where the missing tooth is, and then the bone is drilled to prepare for the new tooth to be placed.
 Many patients, hearing the details of how an implant is placed, develop some extreme fear and anxiety.

-The reality is that the pain of the procedure can be masked with the right sedation and post-surgery can be maintained with medication to reduce swelling and manage any discomfort.
+The reality is that the procedure’s pain can be masked with the right sedation, and post-surgery can be maintained with medication to reduce swelling and manage any discomfort.